YosefCh/AI-Parameter-Playground/README.md

 The `LLM_Examples.ipynb` file provides examples of how to use the AI class.
 It demonstrates different ways to initialize the class and generate responses based on various parameters.

 ## Model Differences
 The `Different_Models.ipynb` file highlights the differences between models, top_p, and temperature.
-It randomly chooses between hundreds of possible parameter combinations of and shows the variation in results.
+It randomly chooses between hundreds of possible parameter combinations and shows the variation in the results.

 ## Top_p Parameter
-The `top_p.ipynb` file explains the top_p parameter in detail.
+The `top_p.ipynb` file explains the top_p parameter.
 It includes a detailed explanation of the concept along with examples of different models' responses based on varying top_p values, helping you understand its impact on text generation.

 ## Contributing
 We welcome contributions to this repository!
 If you have any suggestions, improvements, or new examples, please feel free to submit a pull request.